Understanding Recursion in Data Structures: Types & Examples

 Indirect Recursion

-Indirect recursion occurs when a function doesn’t call itself directly but instead calls another function, which eventually calls the original function, forming a cycle.
-This type of recursion involves a chain of function calls where the dependency loops back to the starting function.
-The recursion continues until a base case is reached, which stops the cycle.
+Indirect recursion occurs when a function calls another function, which in turn calls the original function, forming a recursive cycle.
+It continues until a base case stops the recursion.

 Example (C++):